 “I am afraid because my heart is beating fast.”

-Emotion comes after body reaction.
+Emotion in psychology comes after body reaction.

 Main Point